dylangoldz/tcp-loadbalancer/README.md

 - Add rate limiting and connection pooling
 - Develop an admin interface for monitoring and configuration

-## Contributing
-Feel free to submit issues or pull requests if you have any improvements or bug fixes.

-## License
-This project is licensed under the MIT License.

 ## Overview

 This project is an L4 TCP load balancer that distributes incoming client requests to a pool of backend servers using a round-robin approach.
 The load balancer ensures that client requests are evenly distributed across the available backend servers, providing efficient load distribution and improved performance.